 - Better: “I think it’s important to remember how negativity affects people online.”
 Or “How would you feel if someone posted something negative about you online?”

-Here are some tips parents should follow when protecting their child from online dangers and digital safety.
+Here are some tips parents should follow when protecting their child from online dangers and using digital safety:

 - Become involved in your child’s life, interests, and activities – both online and offline.

-- Be persistent in warning their children about dangerous and inappropriate sites.
+- Be persistent in warning your children about dangerous and inappropriate sites.

 - Protective filters and browsers should be in place, helping to block your child from accessing these sites.